aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

     In some cases, it could happen that no specific information, as described below, is needed.
-In this case, you should still define a function for the specific information, so that we know it has not been overlooked, but have that function simply return None.
+In this case, you should still define a function for the specific information, so that we know it has not been overlooked, but have that function simply return ``None``.

 Let's look again at the output for UnboundLocalError.
 At the top of the feedback given by friendly_traceback, we